Yizhao111/Yizhao111.github.io/index.md

 ## Research Interests

+- Conversational AI
+- Data-Centric AI
-- Conversational Recommendation System
+- Recommendation System
-- Multi-agent Reinforcement Learning
 - Applied Machine Learning

 My current research focuses on practical problems that artificial intelligence faces in real life.
 My interests are on the **Recommendation System** and its applications in **Industrial IoT**.
 In a word, advanced technologies like ML and IoT positively influence the life of everybody.
 I wish to devote my talent to this meaningful cause and bring well-being to society.